srujan-landeri/HACX/Tools and Requirments/README.md

 - **watchdog.events**: Part of the Watchdog library, used for monitoring file system events.

-- **watchdog.observers**: Another part of the Watchdog library,which is used for observing file system changes.
+- **watchdog.observers**: Another part of the Watchdog library, used for observing file system changes.

-- **winotify**: A library to toast Windows notifications.
+- **winotify**: A library for working with Windows notifications.

 - **datetime**: A library for working with date and time data, often used for timestamping and formatting.